VldKnd/large-agents-pibt/README.md

-This is repository with implementations of [priority inheritance backtracking](https://kei18.github.io/pibt2/) for large agents on square grid (LaPIBT).
+This is a repository with implementations of [priority inheritance backtracking](https://kei18.github.io/pibt2/) for large agents on a square grid (LaPIBT).

-**Here is an example of algorithms solutions**
+**Here is an example of algorithm solutions**

 <details>
 <summary>Hello!
 Solved by LaPIBT</summary>